 Under California law a spouse’s separate property consists of all property owned by the spouse before marriage, all property acquired by the spouse during marriage by gift or inheritance, and all property acquired after the date of separation (unless acquired with community property).
-Separate property also includes the income from separate property.
-However, where a spouse spends significant effort during marriage to improve, manage or invest his or her separate property, the community may acquire an interest in the property, which is discussed more fully under our page explaining commingled assets.
+Separate property also includes the income from separate property and proceeds of the sale or refinancing of separate property.

 Community and Separate Debt

-Debt and other legal obligations are also classified as community where they were incurred during marriage or are secured by community property.
-They are classified as separate where they were incurred before marriage, are secured by separate property or are solely for the benefit of separate property.
+Debt and other legal obligations are also presumed to be community where they were incurred during marriage and are presumed to be separate where they were incurred before marriage or are solely for the benefit of spouse’s separate property.
 Additionally, an obligation may be classified as separate where it has no benefit to the community, such as debt incurred to pay for an extra-marital affair or liability for certain crimes and torts that do not benefit the community.

 Management and Control of Community Property and Duties of Each Spouse to the Other:

-The other limitation is that each spouse owes the other a duty to act as a “fiduciary” in dealings with the other spouse.
-As a fiduciary, a spouse must use the highest good faith and fair dealing with the other spouse and cannot take unfair advantage of the other spouse.
-The fiduciary duties also include providing access to records concerning transactions, provide full information to the other spouse on request concerning transactions involving community property, and if the other spouse did not consent to a transaction in community property, hold any profits on the transaction as a trustee the benefit of the other spouse.
+If the other spouse did not consent to a transaction in community property, the spouse who made the transaction must hold any profits on the transaction as a trustee for the benefit of the other spouse.
 If a spouse fails to fulfill his or her fiduciary duties, the court may declare an agreement between the spouses void, as well as award damages or attorney fees to the other party.

 More About Property Division: